We are committed to an equitable and fair study and work environment.

 - Sexual harassment and sexual assault

-Disclosures, reports or complaints about discrimination, sexual harassment or assault can be made to our discrimination advisers in QUT’s Equity Services by emailing email@example.com
+Disclosures, reports or complaints about discrimination, sexual harassment or assault can be made to our Harassment and Discrimination Advisers in QUT Equity by emailing firstname.lastname@example.org or by completing our online disclosures form.

 Follow our process if you have any complaints or concerns about how QUT has dealt with your personal information.